Lesser grey shrike

 The lesser grey shrike (Lanius minor) is a member of the shrike family Laniidae.
 It breeds in South and Central Europe and western Asia in the summer and migrates to winter quarters in southern Africa in the early autumn, returning in spring.
 It is a scarce vagrant to western Europe, including Great Britain, usually as a spring or autumn erratic.

-It is similar in appearance to the great grey shrike Lanius excubitor and the Iberian grey shrike Lanius meridionalis being predominantly black, white and grey, with the males having pink-flushed underparts.
+It is similar in appearance to the great grey shrike (Lanius excubitor) and the Iberian grey shrike (Lanius meridionalis); both sexes are predominantly black, white and grey, and males have pink-flushed underparts.
 It is slightly smaller than the great grey shrike, and has a black forehead and relatively longer wings.
-This species prefers dry open lowlands, and is often seen on telephone wires.
+This species prefers dry open lowlands and is often seen on telephone wires.

 This medium-sized passerine eats large insects, especially beetles, butterflies, moths and grasshoppers.
-Like other shrikes it hunts from prominent perches and sometimes impales corpses on thorns or barbed wire as a "larder".
+Lesser grey shrikes frequently hover when hunting on their breeding grounds, but do not do so while moulting on non-breeding grounds.
+Like other shrikes, it hunts from prominent perches and sometimes impales corpses on thorns or barbed wire as a "larder".

 Taxonomy

 The lesser grey shrike was formally described in 1788 by the German naturalist Johann Friedrich Gmelin under the binomial name Lanius minor.
-Gmelin based his description on the "Pie-grieche d'Italie" that had been described and illustrated by French polymath Georges-Louis Leclerc, Comte de Buffon in 1770.
+Gmelin based his description on the "Pie-grièche d'Italie" that had been described in 1770 by French polymath the Comte de Buffon and illustrated with a hand-coloured engraving by François-Nicolas Martinet.
 The genus name, Lanius, is derived from the Latin word for "butcher", and some shrikes are also known as "butcher birds" because of their feeding habits.
 The specific minor is Latin for "smaller".
 The common English name "shrike" is from Old English scríc, "shriek", referring to the shrill call.
 The species is considered to be monotypic: no subspecies are recognised.

 A molecular phylogenetic study published in 2019 found that within the genus Lanius the lesser grey shrike was sister to the woodchat shrike (Lanius senator), a migratory species that breeds in southern Europe, the Middle East and northwest Africa.
 The two species diverged from each other around 3.9–5.0 million years ago.